redabenhyma/theodo-stack-generator/README.md

 You should use https://github.com/theodo/francis rather than the stack generator.
-We mode to francis because it is easier and faster to improve a boilerplater than code generator.
+We move to francis because it is easier and faster to improve a boilerplater than code generator.
 We might use the same concepts later on to add or remove features from the boilerplate.
 But for now we only need a boilerplate.

 Cheers